 UK energy sector: 2017 saw the UK’s General Communications Headquarters (GCHQ) issue warnings that hackers are repeatedly attacking the UK energy sector, putting the country’s top providers on alert and encouraging them to tighten security.

 In order to guarantee safety, security and stability, critical infrastructure must be protected in the face of multiple attack vectors, as well as the threats posed by emerging technologies.
 Implementing a quantum-safe security solution protects infrastructure to a level unparalleled by more traditional cryptographic methods.

 IDQ’s Centauris network encryption platform offers “set & forget” functionality to ensure that the encryption does not place an additional burden on the network team.
 In addition, state-of-the-art security features meet even the most stringent regulatory requirements.
 FIPS and Common Criteria level security certifications ensure both physical protection of the appliance as well as best-practice encryption key management processes and access controls.

 IDQ’s Cerberis quantum key distribution range is the world’s first carrier-grade QKD platform that provides provably secure key exchange.
-The range exploits a fundamental principle of quantum physics to exchange cryptographic keys over networks, ensuring long-term protection and forward secrecy.
+The range exploits a fundamental principle of quantum physics to exchange cryptographic keys over networks, ensuring long-term protection and confidentiality.

 : Uncaught wfWAFStorageFileException: Unable to save temporary file for atomic writing. in /home/clients/2bfcf3402443a33365386417eb931b09/web/wordpress/wp-content/plugins/wordfence/vendor/wordfence/wf-waf/src/lib/storage/file.php:35